 Ignore non-patent literature at your peril.
 An invention cannot be patented if it exists already and has been publicly disclosed.
 Searching non-patent literature is a great way to unearth inventions that haven’t been patented.
 Searches for non-patent literature are also indispensable when answering critical IP questions.
 Whether you are conducting initial research on an innovative topic, want to discover whether your invention can be patented, or need evidence of patent invalidation: in all of these cases, non-patent literature is equally as valuable as existing patents.

-A study commissioned by IEEE in 2017 identified the top 30companies with the most patents in the United States.
-These companies had 75,102 issued patents, containing 535,999 non-patent literature references.
-In 2010, they had 62,262 patents and only 291,537 non-patent references.
+A study commissioned by IEEE in 2018 identified the top 30 companies with the most patents in the United States.
+In 2017, these companies had 75,102 issued patents, containing 535,999 non-patent literature references.
+In 2010, they had 58,179 patents and only 239,789 non-patent references.
 Non-patent literature citations doubled!
 This shows that incorporating non-patent literature in your IP searches is becoming more and more critical.

 Scientific articles, conference abstracts, technical standards, and other non-patent literature contain a wealth of important data, but the sheer number of documents is staggering.
 Time constraints and disparate applications make conducting comprehensive searches quite difficult.